 Until this event occurred, I had no idea that there was even an area of resentment or unforgiveness in my heart toward her.
-But rather than feeling dismayed at myself for what I was now experiencing, I became thankful to God that He had shown me that there was an issue of resentment that needed to be resolved.
+But rather than feeling dismayed at myself for what I was now experiencing, I became thankful to God that He had shown me there was an issue of resentment that I needed to deal with.
 For completely unknown to this woman in the past, and though she had not meant to be in any way hurtful or unkind, she had once made a comment that had touched an area of grief in my heart that was not yet fully resolved.
-But because the Lord drew my attention to this through what was a strong but momentary feeling, I was then able to repent of my resentment, forgive her immediately and move on!
-That issue is now fully healed and restored!
+Because the Lord had drawn my attention to this strong but momentary feeling, I was then able to repent of my resentment, forgive her immediately and move on!
+Those wounds are now fully healed and restored!
 Praise the Lord!!

 A Curse Without a Cause Does Not Come

 When we speak against another it is often not our intent to curse, but a curse without a cause does not come.
 The King James Version of the Bible translates it this way,

-This phrase is more aptly (more fittingly or appropriately) translated ‘shall not come’ because it comes from the primitive root word ‘bo’ in the Hebrew; meaning *‘to go or come (in a wide variety of applications):—abide, apply, attain, × be, befall, besiege, bring (forth, in, into, to pass), call, carry, × certainly, (cause, let, thing for) to come (against, in, out, upon, to pass), depart, × doubtless again, eat, employ, (cause to) enter (in, into, -tering, -trance, -try), be fallen, fetch, follow, get, give, go (down, in, to war), grant, have, × indeed, (in-) vade, lead, lift (up), mention, pull in, put, resort, run (down), send, set, × (well) stricken (in age), × surely, take (in), way.’ (*See Strong’s Concordance).
+This phrase is more aptly (more fittingly or appropriately) translated ‘shall not come’ because it comes from the primitive root word ‘bo’ in the Hebrew; meaning, *‘to go or come (in a wide variety of applications):—abide, apply, attain, × be, befall, besiege, bring (forth, in, into, to pass), call, carry, × certainly, (cause, let, thing for) to come (against, in, out, upon, to pass), depart, × doubtless again, eat, employ, (cause to) enter (in, into, -tering, -trance, -try), be fallen, fetch, follow, get, give, go (down, in, to war), grant, have, × indeed, (in-) vade, lead, lift (up), mention, pull in, put, resort, run (down), send, set, × (well) stricken (in age), × surely, take (in), way.’ (*See Strong’s Concordance).

-A curse comes because someone is cursing!
+- A curse comes because someone is cursing!

 “While they (speaking of false prophets and false teachers) promise them liberty, they themselves are slaves of corruption; for by whom a person is overcome, by him also he is brought into bondage.
 For if, after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled in them and overcome, the latter end is worse for them than the beginning.
 For it would have been better for them not to have known the way of righteousness, than having known it, to turn from the holy commandment delivered to them.
 But it has happened to them according to the true proverb: “A dog returns to his own vomit,” and, “a sow, having washed, to her wallowing in the mire””2 Peter:19 – 22

-We are responsible for ourselves!
+- We are responsible for ourselves!

 “Lord, who may abide in Your tabernacle?
 Who may dwell in Your holy hill?
-He who walks uprightly, and works righteousness, and speaks the truth in his heart; he who does not backbite with his tongue, nor does evil to his neighbour, nor does he take up a reproach against his friend” (Psalm 15:1 – 3
+He who walks uprightly, and works righteousness, and speaks the truth in his heart; he who does not backbite with his tongue, nor does evil to his neighbour, nor does he take up a reproach against his friend.”Psalm 15:1 – 3

 The Lord Hears Our Cries

 “Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man to whom the Lord does not impute iniquity, and in whose spirit there is no deceit.
 When I kept silent, my bones grew old through my groaning all the day long.
 For day and night Your hand was heavy upon me; my vitality was turned into the drought of summer.
 Selah.
 I acknowledged my sin to You, and my iniquity I have not hidden.
 I said, ‘I will confess my transgressions to the Lord,’ and You forgave the iniquity of my sin.
 Selah.
 For this cause everyone who is godly shall pray to You in a time when You may be found; surely in a flood of great waters they shall not come near him.
 You are my hiding place; You shall preserve me from trouble; You shall surround me with songs of deliverance.
-Selah” (Psalm 32:1 – 7
+Selah.”Psalm 32:1 – 7

 “I will instruct you and teach you in the way you should go; I will guide with My eye.
-Do not be like the horse or like the mule, which have no understanding, which must be harnessed with bit and bridle, else they will not come near you” (Psalm 32:8 & 9
+Do not be like the horse or like the mule, which have no understanding, which must be harnessed with bit and bridle, else they will not come near you.”Psalm 32:8 & 9

 “Brood (*translated ‘offspring’, ‘fruit’ or ‘generation’) of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.
 A good man out of the good treasure of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.
 But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
-For by your words you will be justified, and by your words you will be condemned” (Matthew 12:34 – 37
+For by your words you will be justified, and by your words you will be condemned.”Matthew 12:34 – 37

 A Personal Message of Grace

-One day fairly recently, while seated in a place of grace, I was sitting by the altar, worshipping the Lord at the front of the church.
+One day, while seated in a place of grace, I was sitting by the altar worshipping the Lord at the front of the church.
 As I sat there and began to worship, the rest of the congregation remained standing in their place.
 It was then, that in my mind’s eye I saw a vision begin to unfold.
 I saw God come in the form of a man and walk down the aisle nearest to me towards the front of the church.
 He then stopped and stood directly in front of my pastor who was also standing worshipping the Lord at the front of the church.
 As the congregation sang, what happened next took me quite by surprise.
 For at that very moment, as my pastor stood in his place, the Lord threw His arms around him in a most powerful and loving embrace.
 Whilst standing with His arms around about him in this enormous embrace, the Lord then began to loudly proclaim, saying, “My son, My son, My son”, as my pastor stood enveloped in the warmth of His embrace.

 Speak Words That Bring Healing

-Whenever we find ourselves saying something that we know is not right, including saying the right thing in the wrong way, or from an impure motive, or to hurt someone else; or when we begin to experience a negative reaction, emotional feeling, or hardness of heart towards another (sometimes we can actually ‘feel’ our heart hardening toward someone else); we need to take courage and as soon as practically possible, go to God and ask Him, “What is this all about really?”
+Whenever we find ourselves saying something that we know is not right, including saying the right thing in the wrong way, or from an impure motive, or to hurt someone else; or we begin to experience a negative reaction, emotional feeling, or hardness of heart towards another (sometimes we can actually ‘feel’ our heart hardening); we need to take courage and as soon as practically possible, go to God and ask Him, “What is this all about really?”
 “Why am I doing this?”
 “Why do I feel this way?”
 “Where does this reaction truly come from?”